 The functional currency of individual companies is determined by the primary economic environment in which the entity operates or the one in which it primarily generates and expends cash.
 The functional currency of the subsidiaries which operate in Russia is US dollar; the functional currency of Parent company is SEK.
+The consolidated accounts are presented in U.S. dollars (USD) since 1 January 2021 (till 2021 the presentation currency was Swedish Krona (SEK).
 The Group has chosen to present its consolidated financial statements in USD only, as management believes it is a convenient presentation currency for international users of the consolidated financial statements of the Auriant Mining Group.
+The change in the reporting currency constitutes a change of the accounting principle, i.e. it is applied retroactively in accordance with the requirements in